Hubear41/Hu-sflix/README.md

 # Overview

 * Secure frontend to backend user authentication using BCrypt.
-* On login, users is greeted with a trailer from an available show.
+* On login, users are greeted with a trailer from an available show.
 * Users can hover over movie thumbnails to watch a trailer of the movie.
 * On click of a thumbnail, User is brought to a watch page where the movie data is then played.
 * The watch page can be played in a browser window or fullscreen.